evilmartians/fias/README.md

 #### Generating search index

-First of all you need to save splitted name for each record in your addressing table.
+First of all you need to save splitted name and ancestor ids for each record in your addressing table.
 See [indexing example](examples/generate_index.rb).

 ### Querying